The state of Vermont is using the GED exam for its high school equivalency testing program.

 You can prepare very well for the GED test by studying online.
 You may also choose a traditional GED prep class at a facility near you.
 Click on your city or a city near you to see all the options.

-In Vermont, the cost for the set of four GED tests is $120 for the full battery ($30 per subject area).
+In Vermont, the cost for the set of four GED tests is $144 for the full battery ($36 per subject area).
 If you want to take the O.P.
-(Online Proctored) exam in a state that offers online testing, the cost will be higher.
+(Online Proctored) online, the cost will be $36 per subject test as well.

-If you want to qualify for the online GED test, you’ll first have to reach passing scores on the GED Ready practice test available at the website GED.com for $6.99.
-Since you’ll have to buy four GED Ready tests (one for each subject test), you can add an additional $28 to your overall cost.
+If you want to qualify for the online GED test, you’ll first have to reach passing scores on the GED Ready practice test, which is available at the website GED.com for $6.99.
+Since you’ll have to buy four GED Ready tests (one for each subject test), you can add an additional $28 to your overall cost for online GED testing.

 The Tutorial Ctr – 208 Pleasant St – Bennington – VT 05201 – Ph: (802) 447.0111